phpMv/phpMv-UI/README.md

 ```

 ####Use in controllers
-Example of creating a button
+Example of creating a Semantic-UI button

 ```php
 use Phalcon\Mvc\Controller;